 - William Hagen

 After arriving in Auckland in July 2014 - Jo jumped straight into the administration role here at Oma Rāpeti.
-Sister-in-Love to Tineke, sister of Tim, she is also one incredible mother to Isla and Flynn.
+Sister-in-Love to Oma Rapeti founder Tineke, she is also one incredible mother to Isla and Flynn.
 She attended Dance with me in the Heart level one in 2016 and believes this experience completely changed her life.
-Jo now works alongside the children as an unqualifed teacher as well as remaining our loyal administrator.
-She looks forward to attending Dance with me in the Heart Level Two later this year - there is no stopping her now.
+Jo now works alongside the children as an unqualifed teacher, where she has continued her training with Dance with me in the Heart Level Two.
 Jo loves being part of the Oma Rāpeti Whanau and "dancing" with the children and teachers - it truly is a home away from home.

 "What is for you, won't go past you"